 Another way that pain and suffering can be calculated is to assign an amount of money to each day you’ve suffered because of your injuries.
 For instance, if you assign an amount of $500 to each day that you dealt with physical pain and mental anguish, you can add up those amounts and come up with a figure that you feel adequately compensates you for your suffering.

-Again, there is no perfect way to calculate your losses, but you can work together with an attorney to come up with a figure that will make you feel whole again after what you’ve been through.
+Again, there is no perfect way to calculate your losses, but you can work together with an Sacramento personal injury lawyer to come up with a figure that will make you feel whole again after what you’ve been through.

 Hopefully we’ve answered your question: How is pain and suffering calculated in California lawsuits?
 You don’t have to handle a lawsuit on your own.
 Reach out to Crowell Law Offices to discuss the possibility of filing a lawsuit against the person who injured you.
 A free case review is yours when you reach out through the form below or call 916-303-2800.